50 Mesmerizing Attractions in the Southwest

 44. City of Rocks

 City of Rocks is a really strange and fascinating place which basically appears out of nowhere in the middle of the barren New Mexico desert.
 Located in between the small cities of Deming and Silver City, City of Rocks is a great daytrip if you find yourself traveling near either of these cities.
-The erosion from a volcano which erupted 34.9 million years ago created the unusual rock formations which stand today, which are only found in about 6 places worldwide.
+The erosion from a volcano which erupted 34.9 million years ago created the unusual rock formations which stand today.
+These rocks are only found in about 6 places worldwide.

 The uniquely shaped rocks really standout in contrast to the flat surrounding desert.
 Some of these rocks are 40 feet tall so they really pop out against the desert landscape.
 The rocks are found in groups and separated by paths which resemble city streets, thus the decision to name this national monument the City of Rocks.